 Differences in CDI mouse model studies have been attributed to intestinal microbiota variation across sources.
 For example, researchers using the same clindamycin treatment and C57BL/6 mice had different C. difficile outcomes, one having sustained colonization (32), while the other had transient colonization (18), despite both using C. difficile VPI 10643.
 Baseline differences in the microbiota composition have been hypothesized to partially explain the differences in colonization outcomes and overall susceptibility to C. difficile after treatment with the same antibiotic (13, 31).
 When we treated mice from 6 different sources with clindamycin and challenged them with C. difficile 630, we found microbiota variation across sources impacted colonization outcomes, but not susceptibility.
 A previous study with C. difficile identified an endogenous protective C. difficile strain LEM1 that bloomed after antibiotic treatment in mice from Jackson or Charles River Laboratories, but not Taconic that protected mice against the more toxigenic C. difficile VPI10463 (26).
 Given that we obtained mice from the same vendors, we checked all mice for endogenous C. difficile by plating stool samples that were collected after clindamycin treatment.
 However, we did not identify any endogenous C. difficile strains prior to challenge, suggesting there were no endogenous protective strains in the mice we received and other bacteria mediated the variation in C. difficile colonization across sources.
 The C. difficile strain used could also be contributing to the variation in C. difficile outcomes seen across different research groups.
 For example, a group found differential colonization outcomes after clindamycin treatment, with C. difficile 630 and M68 infections eventually becoming undetectable while strain BI-7 remained detectable up to 70 days post-treatment (44).
-The bacterial perturbations induced by clindamycin treatment have been well characterized and our findings agree with previous CDI mouse model work demonstrating Enterococcus and Enterobacteriaceae were associated with C. difficile susceptibility and Porpyhromonadaceae, Lachnospiraceae, Ruminococcaceae, and Turicibacter were associated with resistance (19, 21, 32, 33, 43–46).
+One study limitation is that we only used female mice.
+Sex has been shown to influence microbiota variation in mice (45), so we used female mice to reduce this confounding variable and also match the sex used in previous CDI studies that administered clindamycin to mice (32, 33, 44, 46).
+The bacterial perturbations induced by clindamycin treatment have been well characterized and our findings agree with previous CDI mouse model work demonstrating Enterococcus and Enterobacteriaceae were associated with C. difficile susceptibility and Porpyhromonadaceae, Lachnospiraceae, Ruminococcaceae, and Turicibacter were associated with resistance (19, 21, 32, 33, 43, 44, 46, 47).
 While we have demonstrated that susceptibility is uniform across sources of mice after clindamycin treatment, there could be different outcomes for either susceptibility or clearance in the case of other antibiotic treatments.

 We found the time needed to naturally clear C. difficile varied across sources of mice implying that at least in the context of the same perturbation, microbiota differences influence infection outcome.
 More importantly, we were able to explain the variation observed across sources with a subset of OTUs that were also important for predicting C. difficile colonization status 7 days post-infection.
 Since all but 3 mice eventually cleared C. difficile 630 by 9 days post-infection and the model built with the post-clindamycin (day 0) OTU relative abundance data had the best performance, our results suggest clindamycin treatment had a larger role in determining C. difficile susceptibility and clearance than the source of the mice.